Learning Barriers, Health Literacy, and Patient Education

 Key Takeaways

-- Health literacy precautions should be used for every oncology patient because stress, pain, fatigue, and complexity reduce understanding.
+- Universal health-literacy precautions should be used for every oncology patient because stress, pain, fatigue, sedation, and complexity reduce understanding regardless of education level.

-- The RN assesses learning preferences, language, vision, hearing, cognition, distress, fatigue, culture, caregiver involvement, and practical barriers.
+- The RN assesses learning preferences, language, vision, hearing, cognition, distress, fatigue, culture, caregiver involvement, and practical barriers before teaching.

-- Teach-back checks the clarity of teaching and is especially important for fever, oral therapy, symptom escalation, drains, devices, and medication schedules.
+- Teach-back verifies the clarity of teaching and is essential for fever, oral anticancer therapy, symptom escalation, drains, devices, and medication schedules.

-- Education should be prioritized, plain-language, actionable, repeated, and matched to the current phase of care.
+- Education should be prioritized, plain-language, actionable, repeated, and matched to the current phase of care, with urgent safety actions taught first.

-- Learning barriers require adaptation and referral, not blame or assumptions about motivation.
+- Learning barriers require adaptation and referral, not blame; missed appointments may signal a learning or resource barrier rather than noncompliance.

 Learning Barriers, Health Literacy, and Patient Education